 Below we have listed the courses required by nearly all health profession schools (N.B. you may also want to consult with the specific website suggested for the particular type of medicinal practice of interest).
 For example, Pre-DVM students should follow the same course of study and prepare for either the GRE or the VCAT exams.
 In addition, Veterinary Medicine schools may have additional course requirements, such as a large animal physiology course and/or parasitology.

 Advanced Placement Students: If you receive AP credit for one (or more) of the courses listed below, you must then take another course with appropriate lab in that discipline.
-For example, if you receive AP credit for General Biology I, you will need to take another biology course (with lab) here at New Paltz.
-Generally, this is not a problem if you are a Biology major or take the other recommended biology courses such as Genetics, Molecular Biology, Principles of Cell Biology, etc.
+For example, if you receive AP credit for General Biology II, you will need to take another biology course (with lab) here at New Paltz.
+Generally, this is not a problem if you are a Biology major or take the other recommended biology courses such as Genetics, Basic Molecular Biology, Basic Cell Biology, etc.

 Transfer students: If you plan to apply to a U.S. Medical School, these required courses should be taken at an accredited American college or university.

 |General Biology with lab||Biology BIO201 & BIO202||2 semesters|

 |General Chemistry with lab||Chemistry CHE201 & CHE202||2 semesters|